GCT Featured Articles

-"The ambitious project, which will boast more than 100 turbines, is currently on track to open in late 2017.
-It’s the online retailer’s biggest renewable energy project yet, and the turbines it contains are pretty sizable too — in fact, each turbine’s rotor diameter is twice as long as a Boeing 747’s wingspan.
+"The ambitious project, which boasts more than 100 turbines [is] the online retailer’s biggest renewable energy project yet, and the turbines it contains are pretty sizable too — in fact, each turbine’s rotor diameter is twice as long as a Boeing 747’s wingspan.
 With the addition of this Texas location, Amazon will have renewable energy farms (both wind and solar) in five states, with the others including Indiana, North Carolina, Ohio, and Virginia.
 Together, these five sites should produce more than 2.6 million megawatt hours of renewable energy annually.
 And that is sufficient to power almost a quarter of a million U.S. homes."
 FROM - digitaltrends.com/amazon-wind-farm-texas

-"Amazon’s 3 new wind farms will total more than 229 megawatts in three different countries — Ireland, Sweden, and the U.S. The Swedish and U.S. projects are expected to deliver energy by the end of 2020, while the Ireland project should be ready to go by the end of 2021.
-Ireland and Sweden’s wind farms will provide roughly 91 MW each for the company, while a California project will offer 47 MW of capacity."
+"Amazon’s 3 new wind farms will total more than 229 megawatts in three different countries — Ireland, Sweden, and the U.S. Ireland and Sweden’s wind farms will provide roughly 91 MW each for the company, while a California project will offer 47 MW of capacity."
 FROM- electrek.co/amazon-wind-energy-commitment

 "California's Tehachapi Mountains, where Amazon’s wind farm will be located, contain some of the largest wind farms in the country.
 The wind farm project in Tehachapi is expected to bring up to 47 MW of new renewable energy capacity..."
 FROM- windpowerengineering.com/amazon-commits-to-three-new-wind-farms

 Please also see: